nordseele/nordhat/README.md

 The BOM for the main board and the expansion board are located in the hardware/bom folder.
 Read the [notes.md](https://github.com/nordseele/nordhat/blob/master/hardware/notes.md) before ordering or soldering.

 ## Install instructions of specific environments
-Provided for information purposes only.
+These install instructions are provided for information purpose only, they're not official.
 - [Installing Norns](https://github.com/nordseele/nordhat/blob/master/install/norns/Install_instructions.md)